Jaslyn1191/hellohackers/README.md

 ### Workflow

 ## Challenges Faced
+During development, our team encountered several technical challenges while building MediAI:
+**1. Integrating Frontend and Backend**
+Merging Flutter frontend with Firebase backend and Cloud Functions required careful handling of API calls and data flow.

+**2. AI API Limitations on Android Studio**
+Initially, calls to Gemini AI did not work directly through Android Studio, which required switching to Flutter for proper integration.

+**3. UI Responsiveness**
+Making the chat interface smooth and intuitive across different devices and screen sizes.

+**4. AI Response Accuracy**
+Initially, the AI often provided irrelevant or mismatched responses, which required debugging and fine-tuning how input is sent to the API.

 ## Installation & Setup
 Before running the installation steps, make sure that Node.js v18+ and npm are installed in your development environment.